ericjacobs/pyTrades/README.md

 Asset is the coin you're checking your balance of.

-Symbol it the pair you're trading.
+Symbol is the pair you're trading.
+Exit by hitting CTRL (not apple) Z